UdawalaHewageDilan/AI_Spring_2021/Modules/M-04-Feature Engineering/D-02-Data_Cleaning/Exercise.md

 Consider the following dataset: [San Francisco Building Permits](https://www.kaggle.com/aparnashastry/building-permit-applications-data).
 Look at the columns "Street Number Suffix" and "Zipcode".
 Both of these contain missing values.

 - Which, if either, are missing because they don't exist?
+The 'Street Number Suffix' most likely doesn't exsist for most streets.
 - Which, if either, are missing because they weren't recorded?
+The 'Zipcode' is a mandatory part of any address/building location therefore most likely the missing values are were not recorded.

 Hint: Do all addresses generally have a street number suffix?
 Do all addresses generally have a zipcode?